Deed-in-Lieu / Cash-for-Keys / Consent Judgment

 If you can no longer make your mortgage payments, you may believe foreclosure is your only option.
-However, there is an alternative to foreclosure that is commonly referred to as a deed-in-lieu of foreclosure.
+However, there are many alternatives.
+We address three inter-related alternatives on this page: deed-in-lieu of foreclosure, cash-for-keys, and consent judgments.

 A deed-in-lieu of foreclosure allows you to negotiate certain legal protections for yourself that are not available in a foreclosure action.
 In addition, by avoiding a judgment of foreclosure, less damage is done to your credit.
 In certain cases, it is even possible to obtain cash incentives for choosing a deed-in-lieu of foreclosure.

-Sometimes a deed-in-lieu will not be possible due to title issues, tax issues.
+Sometimes a deed-in-lieu will not be possible due to title issues, tax issues, or other reasons.
 In this instance, the parties can agree to a judgment, with a cash payment incentive.
-Part of the bargain can include the bank's agreement not to pursue you for a "deficiency judgment."
-This is the difference between the judgment amount and the value of the property at the time of sale.
-If the judgment exceeds that value, the bank could come after you for a deficiency.
-This can be resolved via agreement.
-But there are tax implications that must be explored and considered.
+Part of the bargain can include the bank’s agreement not to pursue you for a “deficiency judgment.”
+This only arises if the value of the home is less than the judgment amount.
+That difference is the deficiency, and in Florida (a “recourse” state), you could be on the hook to pay that sum for up to twenty years post-judgment.
+If you go this route, it’s important to explore and consider tax implications.

-To best take advantage of the benefits provided by a deed-in-lieu of foreclosure or consent judgment, you should speak with an experienced Hollywood and Fort Lauderdale foreclosure defense lawyer.
+To best take advantage of the benefits provided by a deed-in-lieu of foreclosure, cash-for-keys, or consent judgment, you should speak with an experienced Hollywood and Fort Lauderdale foreclosure defense lawyer.

-At the Law Offices of Evan M. Rosen, we have successfully helped clients to negotiate advantageous deed-in-lieu and consent judgment arrangements with every major bank and bank law firms.
-A deed-in-lieu or consent judgment are just two of several options that we can help you pursue as part of a strategy to resolve foreclosures.
+At the Law Offices of Evan M. Rosen, we have successfully helped clients to negotiate advantageous deeds-in-lieu, cash-for-keys, and consent judgment arrangements with every major bank and bank law firms.
+A deed-in-lieu, cash-for-keys, or consent judgment are just a few options we can help you pursue as part of a strategy to resolve foreclosures.
 In every case, we make a commitment to providing you with legal advice on all of your options and to fighting vigorously for you.
 Putting customer service first, we will listen to you, work with you and help you to get the best results possible.

-You are welcome to read more about deeds-in-lieu below, or you can contact us now for a consultation by calling 855-55-ROSEN or by filling out our online form.
+You are welcome to read more below, or you can contact us now for a consultation by calling 754-400-5150 or by filling out our online form.

 A deed-in-lieu of foreclosure is an arrangement made with your mortgage lender where you agree to turn over the deed to your property and, in exchange, the bank agrees not to pursue a foreclosure action against you.
 Essentially, this means you voluntarily give the property back to the lender.
 The bank will then report the mortgage debt as satisfied, meaning that you are no longer under any legal obligation to pay.